The Hustle House

 PROCESS

-Thank you for your interest in applying to participate in the first The Hustle House cohort!
+Thank you for your interest in applying to participate in the second Hustle House cohort!
 We aim to make our application process as simple and transparent as possible.

 Please find information below regarding the application and selection process.
 If you have any questions or concerns, please contact us by emailing hi@thebambifund.org or calling (623) 777-9551.

-• People who have experienced incarceration or detention.
-(Required)
+• Business owners who have experienced incarceration or detention.

-• People who currently run their own business in the state of Arizona.
-(Required)
+• Be currently running your own business in the state of Arizona.

-• People whose businesses have been established for at least 6 months and whose businesses constitute their main source of income.
-(Preferred)
+• Your business should be established for at least 6 months and should constitute your main source of income or side hustle.

-1. Attend an information session: To be eligible to apply, all potential applicants must attend an in-person or virtual information session in February 2024 hosted by The Hustle House.
+1. Attend an information session: To be eligible to apply, all potential applicants must attend an in-person or virtual information session in May 2025 hosted by the Hustle House.
 Potential applicants must complete an information session registration form to attend.
-Complete the registration form by visiting: bit.ly/thehustlehousesesioninformativa or call (623) 777-9551 to register by phone in English or Spanish.
+Complete the registration form by visiting: bit.ly/m/thehustlehouse2025.

 2. Complete an Application Form: Everyone who attends an in-person or virtual information session will receive a link to complete the full application form.
-The full application form can be completed online or over the phone.
+The full application form should be completed online.
 Details on where and how to complete the full application form will only be provided to people attending an in-person or virtual information session.
-The deadline to complete the full application form is March 10, 2024.
+The deadline to complete the full application form is June 1, 2025.

-3. First Round Application Review: All applications will be reviewed internally by The Bambi Fund team.
-Successful applicants will be shortlisted and notified via email/phone.
+3. First Round Application Review: All applications will be reviewed internally by the Hustle House team, and the top 10 applicants will move to the final review phase.

-5. Final Review: Hustle House's Independent Selection Committee will review pre-screened applications and interviews.
+4. Final Review: Hustle House's Independent Selection Committee will review pre-screened applications and interviews.
 Information about committee members will be publicly available through The Bambi Fund website.
-The Independent Selection Committee will make final decisions on which applicants will be awarded a place in our first cohort for The Hustle House pilot programme.
+The Independent Selection Committee will make final decisions on which applicants will be awarded a place in our first cohort for The Hustle House pilot program.